Timsey/starter-academic/content/post/bayes_commentary/index.md

 Does that last one even count as an hypothesis about the coin?
 Well, there are definitely observations imaginable that make such an hypothesis intuitively more likely than most mundane coin-hypotheses: what if the coin changes colour and shape mid-flight?
 The purpose of inference is to, well, make correct inferences about the world, and this is rather difficult if we don't include the hypothesis that describes the world correctly.

 We could restrict ourselves to just making statements about the coin, but ignoring factors does not make their influence go away.
 Maybe the robot always makes the coin come up heads, but once in a while some cosmic radiation flips an important bit in its control system and now the coin comes up tails.
-An agent with an hypothesis space that just contains hypotheses for 'coin bias' would put a lot of probability mass on high biases for the coin.
+An agent with an hypothesis space that just contains hypotheses for 'coin bias' would put a lot of probability mass on high biases - near 1.0 - for the coin.
 From the perspective of the agent this is indistinguishable from what is actually happening, so one could be satisfied with this.
 However, if we now put the robot in a lead(?)-encased room where cosmic radiation has a harder time penetrating, the ratio of heads to tails changes and the agent has no idea why (but it will of course dutifully update its posterior to put more probability density around the appropriate coin bias).

 That said, often we don't care to distinguish between the hypotheses 'this coin has a bias near 1' and 'this coin is being flipped by a robot that is programmed to make it come up heads almost always, such that it appears to have bias near 1'.
 This is fine: this is an approximation.